NRCHKB/NRCHKB.github.io/CONTRIBUTING.md

 ### Prologue

-General how to pages and articles not fiting rest of categories.
+General how to pages and articles not fitting rest of categories.

 ### Examples